stuarteiffert/RNN-for-Human-Activity-Recognition-using-2D-Pose-Input/README.md

 ## Training and Results below:
-Training took approximately 4 mins running on a single GTX1080Ti, and was run for 22,000,000ish iterations with a batch size of 5000  (600 epochs)
+Training took approximately 7 mins running on a single GTX1080Ti, and was run for 100 epochs with a batch size of 4096.
+Note that accuracy and ability to generalise can be improved by decreasing batch size, at the expense of training time.
+This can be shown experimentaly by leaving out a subject during training, and including them during testing only.

+Inference on a single datapoint, after training, takes approximately 0.3ms on the same system